Setting up Matomo Auto-Archiving in Docker

 Running all scheduled tasks on a schedule

-Apart from the archiving script there is also a script to run all scheduled tasks.
-Those include for example sending emails.
+Apart from the archiving script, there is also a script to run all scheduled tasks.
+These include, for example, sending emails.

 # Run scheduled tasks every 20 minutes